hamza3256/Micromorpher/docs/VBox.md

 ![Figure 17: The terminal window showing the JSON formatted smart contract address](../images/theSmartContractAddress.png)

-Alternatively, just open the file in `atom` and copy the address.
+Alternatively, just open the file in `atom`.

-The `contractAddress` variable requires the value of the `address` json key - it will look something similar to:`0x11bcf0e4dfeacd5d68a05180ceee4d50cc7cf720`.
+The `contractAddress` variable in `index.jsx`, shown in Figure 16 above, requires the value of the `address` json key from `chains.json`.
+It will look something similar to:`0x11bcf0e4dfeacd5d68a05180ceee4d50cc7cf720`.
+Copy that value to the `contractAddress` variable.

-Copy the new smart contract address value you took from `chains.json` and replace the `contractAddress` variable in the `index.jsx` file shown in Figure 16.

-Once you save the file, the daemon running in the background will notice the change and will build the front end application for you.
+Once you save `index.jsx`, the daemon running in the background will notice the change and will build the front end application for you.

 **Step 6:** Load the URI